 "The Hubble images yield insight into the galaxy’s structure that we cannot get with any other telescope," added astronomer Rychard Bouwens of the University of California, Santa Cruz, one of the co-discoverers of this galaxy.

 The new images should offer insights into the formative years of galaxy birth and evolution and yield information on the types of objects that may have contributed to ending the dark ages.
-The faraway galaxy also is an ideal target for Hubble's successor, the James Webb Space Telescope (JWST).
+The faraway galaxy also is an ideal target for NASA's next orbiting observatory, the James Webb Space Telescope (JWST).

 During its lifetime, the Hubble telescope has peered ever farther back in time, viewing galaxies at successively younger stages of evolution.
 These snapshots have helped astronomers create a scrapbook of galaxies from infancy to adulthood.
 The new Hubble and Spitzer images of A1689-zD1 show a time when galaxies were in their infancy.